Miami Accountant Advises Safeguarding Tax Records against Hurricanes

 Create a Backup Set of Records Electronically.
-Taxpayers and Miami Accountant should keep a set of backup records in a safe place.
+Taxpayers and Miami Accountants should keep a set of backup records in a safe place.
 The backup should be stored away from the original set.

 A photographic record can help an individual prove the market value of items for insurance and casualty loss claims.
 Photos should be stored with a friend or family member who lives outside the area.